 A benefit of natural gemstones is that they’re worth more and will maintain their value.
 Depending on how they’re treated, they can also look more “real” than synthetic stones, since they include natural inclusions and less vivid colors than some of their synthetic counterparts.

 Synthetic stones are produced by man in a lab and are also referred to as “lab grown" or "lab created."
 Although they don’t occur naturally, synthetic stones have identical properties to their natural counterparts and are made by creating the exact same environment in which gems grow naturally.
 There’s no difference in physical composition between natural and synthetic stones.

 One benefit of synthetic stones is that they’re more sustainable.
 Since they’re grown in a lab setting, natural environments aren’t disturbed, and they require less natural resources to produce.
 Another benefit is the price tag.
 A lab created stone will cost less than a natural stone because it’s less rare.
 Lab created stones also have less natural impurities, and tend to look more “perfect” since they don’t have as many natural inclusions because of the controlled environment they’re produced in.

 Simulated stones are stones that are created to look like natural gems but do not have the same physical or chemical properties.
 Whereas synthetic and natural stones have the same molecular makeup, simulated stones are completely different substances.
 Cubic zirconia and moissanite are two of the most popular simulated diamonds, and other options include white sapphire and white zircon.

 The main benefit of simulated stones is the price.
 They’re even more affordable than synthetic stones which makes them a favorite for fashion jewelry.
-Simulated diamonds like moissanite have been gaining popularity in engagement styles as well, offering a similar look to diamonds at a much more attainable price point.
+Simulated diamonds like moissanite have been gaining popularity in engagement ring styles as well, offering a similar look to diamonds at a much more attainable price point.